MicrosoftDocs/power-automate-docs/articles/desktop-flows/run-unattended-desktop-flows.md

 ## Admin consent for unattended runs using CBA or login credentials with NLA

-To perform unattended runs with Microsoft Entra ID using certificate-based authentication or username/password with Network Level Authentication, you need to perform the following steps:
+To perform unattended runs with Microsoft Entra ID using certificate-based authentication (CBA) or login credentials with Network Level Authentication, you need to perform the following steps:

 ### Step 1 - Enable Microsoft Entra authentication for RDP